sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 A collapsed super state is just a normal state in the state machine.
 This state has the super state's name and the same incoming and outgoing transitions as the super state.

-With the super states and the collapsing of super states we can modularize and combine state machines.
+With the super states and the collapsing of super states we can modularise and combine state machines.
 This allows us to shift the state machine's focus to different parts of the system's behaviour.